Everything you need to know about PFAS – Therese Manning

 The presentation by Dr Rebecca Newton, Manager, Chemicals, Occupational Hygiene and High Risk Work Policy, will cover the Safe Work Australia review of the Workplace Exposure Standards and the next steps.

-Webinar Recording - Respiratory Protective Devices ISO Standards: reconnecting globally through harmonised standards.
+Webinar Recording - Respiratory Protective Devices ISO Standards

 This webinar will provide an update on the ISO Respiratory Protective Devices Standards, bringing this global Standard back to home.
 Standards are used to demonstrate conformance to local regulations / laws.
 There is a new set of globally harmonised standards for respiratory protective devices (RPD) that changes the focus from performance by design to performance required by the wearer.
 The work on these standards started more than 20 years ago; with several RPD standards already published.